-Idaho’s Employers Have a Stake in Medicaid ExpansionAdded by Thomas J. Mortell in Articles & Publications, Employment Law, Health Law on May 3, 2013
+Idaho’s Employers Have a Stake in Medicaid ExpansionAdded by Thomas J. Mortell in Articles & Blogs, Employment Law, Health Law on May 3, 2013

 Each year at renewal time, Idaho’s businesses face the ever-increasing costs of providing health insurance for their employees.
 However, many businesses fail to realize that a portion of each health insurance premium reflects the costs associated with health care provided to Idaho residents who have no insurance.
 Idaho’s health care providers write off millions of dollars of uncompensated care each year for services provided to patients with no insurance.
 Those very real costs are then passed on to the health insurance companies who have no choice but to include these costs in their insurance premiums.
 The much-maligned Patient Protection and Affordable Care Act (ACA) includes specific provisions intended to reduce some of the costs for uncompensated care that now falls on Idaho’s businesses and their employees.